Learn how to slow the aging process and improve the quality of your life by understanding the power of perspective and mindset.

-If someone told you you could absolutely slow the aging process and increase your health-span and quality of your life without spending a dime – that the solution was scientifically proven and it was easier than you could imagine – would you pay attention?
+If someone told you you could slow the aging process and improve the quality of your life without spending a dime, would you pay attention?
+What if you learned that this supposed solution was scientifically proven and easier than you could imagine?

-With the help of psychologist Elisa Epel and many other scientists from various fields and disciplines – and after 10,000 scientific papers later – the findings have concluded that we have the ability to protect our health-span.
-“Health span” is the number of healthy, youthful and productive years in our total life span.
+With the help of psychologist Elisa Epel and other scientists from various fields and disciplines – and after 10,000 scientific papers later – findings conclude that we have can protect our health-span.
+“Healthspan” is the number of healthy, youthful and productive years in our total life span.
 On the contrary, “disease span” is the number of years spent sick and on the decline.

-As an educated society, we’ve transcended the hand-wavy “stress makes you sick” sort of thinking and now can prove that how we choose to focus our thoughts, how we choose to interpret, and how we choose to perceive is determining just how many years of our life are spent in a state of thriving.
-In other words, we have control over our own aging process, we have control over just how much we thrive… or not.
+We’ve officially evolved from the intuitive conjecture that “stress makes you sick” and now can prove that it does.
+More importantly, Blackburn and her team have proven the opposite: How we choose to focus our thoughts, how we choose to interpret, and how we choose to perceive determines the length of our health-span.
+In other words, we have control over our own aging process by our chosen mindset.

 Telomeres are the protective caps at the ends of every chromosome.
-Every time the cell divides the telomere takes on a bit of wear and tear.
+Every time the cell divides the telomere takes on wear and tear.
 As soon as it’s too worn down, the cell is signaled to die.
 The shorter our telomeres, the more aged, rigid, and old we are.
-(So conversely, the longer the telomeres the more youthful, productive, and thriving we are.)
+(So conversely, the longer the telomeres the more youthful and healthy we are.)

 Telomerase is an enzyme that keeps the telomere intact and prevents it from breaking down.
 Therefore, a robust telomerase maintenance capacity correlates to a long and lovely health-span.